rafaelcpalmeida/Countdowner/README.md

 - Click on the cog to set the timer, in seconds

 ## iOS
-- Single tap on the screen and the timer will start or stop, if the timer was stopped or running, accordingly.
+- Single tap with one finger on the screen and the timer will start or stop, if the timer was stopped or running, accordingly.
+- Single tap with two fingers on the screen and the timer will be reseted and ready to be executed.
 - Click on the cog to set the timer, in seconds

 # Compile instructions